konradgalczynski07/instagram-api-clone/README.md

 -   posting photos
 -   commenting and liking photos
 -   following system
--   all CRUD opetation on posts, comments, follows and likes with relevant permissions
+-   all CRUD operations on posts, comments, follows and likes with relevant permissions

 ## Technology Stack: